alialavia/binson/README.md

 ## Testsuite

-jsontobson.c uses MongoDB's [libbson](https://github.com/mongodb/libbson/) to convert json to bson.
+read_value.c uses MongoDB's [libbson](https://github.com/mongodb/libbson/) to convert json to bson.
 You don't need it unless you want to run test cases.
 Test cases are from [JSON-Schema-Test-Suite](https://github.com/json-schema/JSON-Schema-Test-Suite)

 #TODO